influxdata/docs-v2/content/flux/v0/future-of-flux.md

 ## What do you mean by Flux is in maintenance mode?

-We are still supporting Flux, but are not actively developing any new features.
+We still support Flux, but are not actively developing any new Flux features.
 We will continue to provide security patches and will address any critical defects through the maintenance period.
-Our focus now is on features related to our latest database engine, InfluxDB v3, and its associated products.
+Our focus is our latest database engine, InfluxDB v3, and its associated products.

 ## Is Flux going to End-of-Life?

 No, we will continue to support Flux for the foreseeable future.
-We will continue to be supportive of our customers who have invested in Flux and have written applications that use it.
-You can continue using Flux as you are, but if you want to future-proof your code, we recommend you use InfluxQL or SQL.
+We will continue to support our customers who have invested in Flux and have built apps that use it.
+You can continue using Flux, but if you want to future-proof your code, we recommend you use InfluxQL or SQL.

 ## What alternatives do you have for Flux Tasks?

-If you’re interested in moving to InfluxDB v3, you will not be able to bring Flux tasks into InfluxDB v3 as it will not support Flux natively.
+If moving to InfluxDB v3, you can't bring
+Flux tasks because InfluxDB v3 doesn't support Flux natively.
 When you move to v3, you will need to rewrite your tasks using whatever technologies your team prefers.
 However, if you’re using tasks for downsampling specifically, the storage performance in v3 is much better so you may no longer